-COLLEGE OF HEALTH SCIENCES AND HUMAN SERVICES

-Susan Sportsman, Dean (Bridwell Hall 104)

-ATHLETIC TRAINING AND EXERCISE PHYSIOLOGY

-Benito Velasquez Chair, Athletic Training and Exercise Physiology Department

-Frank B. Wyatt Graduate Coordinator

-Graduate Faculty: Kilgore, Lyman, Wyatt

-Emeriti Faculty: Dudley, Gillespie, Henderson, Stockton

-THE MASTER OF SCIENCE IN EXERCISE PHYSIOLOGY

-The Master of Science in Exercise Physiology prepares students for a number of careers in exercise science and related fields.

-The goal of the graduate program in Exercise Physiology is to encourage critical and reflective thinking in students and enable them to synthesize the knowledge and skills necessary to apply the principles of human movement in a variety of community, research, clinical, or athletic settings, or to pursue advanced study at the doctoral level.

-Requirements for completion of a Master of Science in Exercise Physiology - the program requires 30 semester hours.
+COLLEGE OF HEALTH SCIENCES AND HUMAN SERVICES James Johnston, Interim Dean (Bridwell Hall 104) ATHLETIC TRAINING AND EXERCISE PHYSIOLOGY Benito Velasquez Chair, Athletic Training and Exercise Physiology Department Frank B. Wyatt Graduate Coordinator Graduate Faculty: Velasquez, Winchester, Wyatt Emeriti Faculty: Dudley, Gillespie, Henderson, Stockton THE MASTER OF SCIENCE IN EXERCISE PHYSIOLOGY The Master of Science in Exercise Physiology prepares students for a number of careers in exercise science and related fields.
+MISSION STATEMENT The goal of the graduate program in Exercise Physiology is to encourage critical and reflective thinking in students and enable them to synthesize the knowledge and skills necessary to apply the principles of human movement in a variety of community, research, clinical, or athletic settings, or to pursue advanced study at the doctoral level.
+Requirements for completion of a Master of Science in Exercise Physiology Thesis Option (30 semester hours):